-If you have aortic valve disease, your doctor at NYU Langone’s Heart Valve Center may recommend minimally invasive procedures to repair a damaged valve.
-We are one of the leading centers for transcatheter aortic valve replacement in the country.
+If you have aortic valve disease, your doctor may recommend nonsurgical procedures to replace or open a damaged valve.
+Doctors with our Transcatheter Heart Valve Program are among the most experienced in the country at performing transcatheter aortic valve replacement (TAVR).

 During the procedure, the doctor compresses an artificial aortic valve and places it into a thin tube called a catheter, which is then inserted into the femoral artery in the groin and is threaded to the aorta.
 The aortic valve is not removed.
 Instead, the doctor places the artificial valve into the aortic valve, where it expands, pushing the damaged parts of the aortic valve out of the way.
 The new valve takes over the job of regulating blood flow to the aorta.

 TAVR doesn’t require the heart to be stopped, so a bypass machine, which performs the work of the heart and lungs during surgery, is unnecessary.